Venom120/Youtube-downloader/README.md

 ## Android

-Just open the YTDownloader.apk file from the releases then a pop up from Google play Protect will show click "more details" then click "install anyway" and your Application will be installed
+Just open the YTDownloader.apk file from the releases then a pop up will open from Google play Protect, click "more details" then click "install anyway" and your Application will be installed

 ## Preview